 - Admission of patients with measles should be avoided where possible.

-- Gloves, apron and fluid repellent mask (FFP3) must be worn as part of PPE.
+- Gloves, apron and filtering face piece (FFP3) must be worn as part of PPE.

-- Remove PPE and wash hands before leaving room.
+- All other PPE should be removed in the patient care area and then wash hands before leaving room.
 (Source Isolation Policy)

 - Pregnant staff or staff who have a compromised immune system avoid contact with measles.